 Q: How do I participate in the new virtual event?

 A: Register online or download the form.
-Once fully registered, you will receive an email confirming your registration which will provide you with a link to sign up for each session you wish to virtually attend via WebEx.
-Once you have signed up for the sessions, you will receive a WebEx confirmation email which contains a unique link for each session.
+Once fully registered, you will receive an email confirming your registration which will provide you with a link to sign up for each session you wish to virtually attend via Webex.
+Once you have signed up for the sessions, you will receive a Webex confirmation email which contains a unique link for each session.
+Read this guide of Best Practices for Particpants for addtional information.

 Q: Do I need to download any software in order to participate in ATA Litigation Center's Virtual Trucking Legal Forum?